top of page

 info@newyorkgeneralgroup.com

-A11.
-NYGG is currently not publishing any academic papers or filing patents.
+A10.
+NYGG is not currently actively publishing academic papers or filing patent applications.
 This strategic decision is rooted in a complex set of reasons, primarily because all technologies invented by Categorical AI are core technologies, and maintaining them as trade secrets is deemed optimal.
 This approach encompasses technologies generated by Categorical AI and owned on its platform across various fields, including AI, quantum computing, robotics, energy, biotechnology, chemistry, and pharmaceuticals/life sciences.
 Here's a detailed explanation of this strategy:

 1. Protection of Core Technologies: All technologies invented through Categorical AI are fundamental to the company's competitive edge.
 These innovations span across multiple cutting-edge fields.
 Patenting would require public disclosure, potentially enabling competitors to replicate or circumvent these technologies.